 Chemotherapy for nasopharyngeal cancer

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
-The drugs go around your body in the bloodstream.
+The drugs circulate throughout the body in the bloodstream.
+They work by disrupting the growth of cancer cells.

 When do you have chemotherapy?